pbar1/terraform-kubernetes-alb-ingress/README.md

 # Terraform Module: AWS ALB Ingress Controller for Kubernetes

-This is a Terraform module to create an [AWS ALB Igress Controller][1].
+This is a Terraform module to create an [AWS ALB Ingress Controller][1].
 This module is opinionated in that it forces your ingress controller to be scoped to the namespace it is deployed into.

-Uses the [Kubernetes provider][2] for Terraform
+Uses the [Kubernetes provider][2] for Terraform.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->